NYancer3/knowledge18-ccw0460/guidebook.md

         var oth = 0;
         var othItems = [];

-        while (ga.next() && oth < 12){
+        // We are setting a hard limit of 12 items for an "other" group.
+How might you make this configurable? while (ga.next() && oth < 12){
           var disp = !!ga.getDisplayValue(field) ? ga.getDisplayValue(field) : '(Empty)';
           data.chartLabels.push(disp);